sureshvenkatesan/jf-transfer-migration-helper-scripts/create-repos/readme.md

 ```

-then just export the repo config and import them.
+then, just export the repo config and import them.
 ```
 cd /Users/sureshv/Documents/From_Customer/ncr/jpds
 source=ncr